 Gay Hangouts and Gay Bars in Penang

 But hey!
-At least its more than the Melaka gay scene has to offer.
-Sadly there is no such thing as an openly gay bar in Malaysia – this could lead to serious problems for the bars owners including having licence being revoked, but there are places that are well-known in the local LGBT community as ‘gay friendly hangout’.
+At least it’s more than the Melaka gay scene has to offer.
+Sadly there is no such thing as an openly gay bar in Malaysia – this could lead to serious problems for the bar’s owners, including having their license revoked, but there are places that are well-known in the local LGBT community as ‘gay-friendly hangouts’.

-- That Little Wine Bar – A LGBT popular neighbourhood wine bar.
-A little slice of Europe in Penang, the food here is delicious and conversation flows as freely as the wine with a nice garden terrace and indoor bar.
+A popular LGBT neighborhood wine bar.
+A little slice of Europe in Penang, the food here is delicious, and conversation flows as freely as the wine with a nice garden terrace and indoor bar.

-- Seventy7 – The best gay bar in Penang – although don’t expect rainbow flags or any advertising, but you will know it when you go.
+The best gay bar in Penang – although don’t expect rainbow flags or any advertising, you will know it when you go.
 Upscale with a mix of live music nights and karaoke.
 A great place to meet gay locals in Penang and enjoy a laid-back night.
 Recently moved to a new address in Georgetown (54 Jalan Chow Thye).

-- China House – Gay and hipster popular in Penang, you just have to visit!
-A traditional compound of 3 heritage buildings beautiful converted and linked by an open air courtyard.
-Now compromising 14 separate spaces including shops, cafes, restaurant, galleries, live music and bakery this is an integral part of the Penang gay scene, if it is all rather discreet.
+Gay and hipster are popular in Penang; you just have to visit!
+A traditional compound of 3 beautiful heritage buildings converted and linked by an open-air courtyard.
+Now compromising 14 separate spaces including shops, cafes, restaurants, galleries, live music, and a bakery, this is an integral part of the Penang gay scene if it is all rather discreet.

-- Beach Blanket Babylon – Late night trendy hangout beach side with the waves crashing meters from your feet.
-Not a gay bar in Penang but plenty of gay people hang out here for the ambience, especially when all the other bars close and no one wants to go home alone.
+Late-night trendy hangout beachside with the waves crashing meters from your feet.
+Not a gay bar in Penang but plenty of gay people hang out here for the ambiance, especially when all the other bars close and no one wants to go home alone.

-- Three Sixty Rooftop Bar – The Malaysian gay scene is not known for romance, but if it was this is where you would find it.
+The Malaysian gay scene is not known for romance, but if it was, this is where you would find it.
 A beautiful rooftop terrace with views out over all of Georgetown and Butterworth.
-You can meet gay locals in Penang here, but its more a spot to take your partner and enjoy the atmosphere.
+You can meet gay locals in Penang here, but it’s more of a spot to take your partner and enjoy the atmosphere.

-Gravity Rooftop Bar – Located in the gay popular hotel, G Kelawai, this is the bar to see and be seen with an intoxicating view and legendary parties.
-Modern, trendy and accepting, this is our go to for a night out in Penang.
+Located in the gay-popular hotel, G Kelawai, this is the bar to see and be seen with an intoxicating view and legendary parties.
+Modern, trendy and accepting, this is our go-to for a night out in Penang.

 Gay Spas and Man Massage Penang

-- MySoul Wellness – Specialising in holistic massages for men, this man massage in Penang offering high-quality Thai yoga massages and reflexology served with a uniquely blended aromatherapy massage oil that is a trade secret.
-MySoul Wellness also offer out-call services only to hotels.
+Specializing in holistic massages for men, this man massage in Penang offers high-quality Thai yoga massages and reflexology served with a uniquely blended aromatherapy massage oil that is a trade secret.
+MySoul Wellness also offers out-call services only to hotels.
 A great way to detox or recover from a stressful journey.

-- SP Men Pengang– Offering spa services and male massages in Georgetown on a strictly outcall basis.
+Offering spa services and male massages in Georgetown on a strict outcall basis.

-- Enso Boutique Spa – A wellness spa in the heart of Georgetown offering traditional massage therapy using the long-standing principles of Chinese and Thai reflexology.
-One of the best spa’s in Penang, your guaranteed to leave relaxed, revitalised and rejuvenated.
+A wellness spa in the heart of Georgetown offering traditional massage therapy using the long-standing principles of Chinese and Thai reflexology.
+One of the best spas in Penang, you are guaranteed to leave relaxed, revitalized and rejuvenated.

-- Pinang Spa House – A relatively cheap spa and massage house in Penang.
-You will love their Thai massage and oil combo, and they have male masseurs on call-out if you organise in advance.
+A relatively cheap spa and massage house in Penang.
+You will love their Thai massage and oil combo, and they have male masseurs on call-out if you organize them in advance.

 Gay Saunas in Penang